 In college, you’ll have access to rigorous coursework and experiential learning opportunities that will arm you with these skills to make you more attractive to employers.

-There is plenty of data that suggests college graduate majors can expect their starting salaries to increase over time, giving them hope for their future earnings.
+Studies have shown that college graduates can expect their starting salaries to increase over time, giving them hope for their future earnings.
 The greater your level of education, the higher you can expect your salary to be.

 According to government data, the average salary of a bachelor’s degree recipient is $67,500 per year.
 With the current national average just below $56,000 per year, individuals with a bachelor’s degree are rewarded with higher earning potential as compared to high school diploma and associate degree recipients.

 This trajectory of bachelor’s degree graduates has been on an upward trend as well.
-According to that same government report, from 2020 to 2022 the average median salary of individuals with a bachelor’s degree increased by nearly 20 percent.
+According to that same government report, from 2020 to 2022 the average median salary of individuals with a bachelor’s degree increased by nearly 20%.

-Of the 11.6 million jobs created since 2010, over 8.4 million jobs—95 percent—have gone to bachelor’s degree holders.
+Of the 11.6 million jobs created since 2010, over 8.4 million jobs—95% —have gone to bachelor’s degree holders.
 Meanwhile, jobs for high school graduates have only grown by 80,000.
-It makes sense, then, that bachelor’s degree holders have a significantly lower rate of unemployment than high school graduates.
-As of 2022, the unemployment rate for those older than 25 with bachelor’s degrees is 1.9 percent, while over 3.6 percent of high school graduates in that age range remain unemployed.
+It makes sense, then, that bachelor’s degree holders have a significantly lower rate of unemployment than high school graduates: As of 2024, the unemployment rate for those older than 25 with bachelor’s degrees is 2.3%, while over 4% of high school graduates in that age range remain unemployed.

 Consequently, individuals without a degree are three times more likely to be living in poverty.
-According to Pew Research Center, only six percent of bachelor’s degree holders live below the poverty line, while an alarming 22 percent of people without a college degree live in poverty.
-Earning a bachelor’s degree will help afford you economic stability and security for the future.
+According to Statista, only 4% of bachelor’s degree holders live below the poverty line, while 13% of people without a college degree live in poverty.
+Earning a bachelor’s degree can help afford you economic stability and security for the future.

 In today’s job market, building and maintaining a professional network is critical to success.
 Certain aspects of getting a degree, from interning to volunteering, are designed to help you meet people who can help design your future.